 Opportunities for Leadership and Scholarship

-To determine if the candidate has a diverse set of skills necessary to be a optometrist they look for evidence of leadership, involvement in professional organizations and participation in scholarly activities like research.
+To determine if the candidate has a diverse set of skills necessary to be an optometrist, admissions committees look for evidence of leadership, involvement in professional organizations, and participation in scholarly activities like research.

 At Penn State Behrend:

 - Students have access to the small-class size of a liberal arts college with the research facilities of a larger university.

 - Students have opportunities to conduct research with a faculty mentor who is an active researcher in his or her field of expertise.